dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 LLMs continue to be improved and one popular technique include the ability to incorporate knowledge or information to help the model make more accurate predictions.

 Using a similar idea, can the model also be used to generate knowledge before making a prediction?
-That's what attempted in the paper by [Liu et al. 2022](https://arxiv.org/pdf/2110.08387.pdf).
+That's what attempted in the paper by [Liu et al. 2022](https://arxiv.org/pdf/2110.08387.pdf) -- generate knowledge to be used as part of the prompt.
 In particular, how helpful is this for tasks such as commonsense reasoning?

 Let's try a simple prompt: